DappCoderr/Cadence-Fun/doc/docs/Module 4/Lesson 2.md

 sidebar_position: 2
 ---

-`import` keyword is like borrowing a tool from your neighbor's toolbox when you need it.
-It lets you bring in code from other files or contracts on the blockchain so you can use it in your own smart contracts.
-It's a bit like saying, "Hey, I need this piece of code to do something cool - can I borrow it?"
+Think of the `import` keyword as borrowing tools from a neighbor's toolbox.
+It allows you to bring code from other files or blockchain contracts into your own smart contracts, making development more efficient.
+It's a bit like saying, "Hey, I need this piece of code to do something cool."

 ### **Purpose and Usefulness:**

 Think of `import` as a shortcut for developers.
 It helps in three main ways:

 - You can reuse code others have already written.
 It's like borrowing a recipe instead of inventing one from scratch.
 Saves time and effort!
-- You can import and work with other smart contracts.
-It's like asking a friend to help you with their expertise.
-Makes building complex stuff easier!
 - Importing from trusted sources boosts security.
 It's like buying ingredients from a reliable store.
 Reduces risks and headaches!

 ### **Implementation:**